personman/sparveritron/README.md

 Sparveritron
 ========

 Sparveritron is a set of node.js scripts for interacting with Twitter.
+Created by Dan Ferguson @personman.

 Installation